upiq/teamspace-docs/source/meta/style-guide.rst

     (HTML, PDF, etc)
     foot notes may actually be end-notes.

+  - Where footnotes are placed is subjective, since output is not always paged.
+    In general, place footnotes near refering content early in authoring;
+    we can and possibly will move them as we refine and edit documentation.

 * TBD/TODO items:
   mark sections or chapters in progress with disclaimers at the beginning of the section or chapter: